jnunyez/synchronization/README.md

 - The Telecom Time Slave Clock (T-TSC) functionality terminates the PTP protocol and recovers the clock from one or more master clocks.
 An Open Remote Radio Unit (O-RRU) contains the slave functionality and takes the time information from the slave for its usage.

 - The Telecom Boundary Clock (T-BC) combines both slave and master functions.
-At the slave side, it receives PTP packets from, e.g., one or more master clocks, terminates the PTP, and recovers clock from the best master clock, using best master clock algorithm (BMCA).
+At the slave side, it receives PTP packets from, e.g., one or more master clocks, terminates the PTP, and recovers clock from the best master clock, using Best Master Clock Algorithm (BMCA).
 At master side, new PTP sessions are created based on the timing information of the boundary clock.
 Information in PTP is passed to the next boundary or slave clock in the chain.

 T-BC, T-TSC, and T-GM functionality can be implemented using specific NICs with time synchronization support.
-[Silicom Timing Synchronization (STS) NICs][2] contain Intel E810 NIC controllers and phase-locked loop (PLL)-based, combined with an oscillator of high accuracy to comply with both PTP and SyncE, in order to target O-RAN synchronization requirements in 5G systems.
+[Silicom Timing Synchronization (STS) NICs][2] contain Intel E810 NIC controllers and phase-locked loop (PLL)-based clocks, combined with an oscillator of high accuracy to comply with both PTP and SyncE to target O-RAN synchronization requirements in 5G systems.

 ## Pre-requisites <a name="pre-requisites"></a>

-Before we proceed to the installation ensure you have:
+Before we proceed to the installation of the Silicom Timing Synchronization Operator ensure you have:

+- OpenShift cluster with version bigger or equal than 4.8.29 (i.e., the one used in this post) with at least 1 baremetal worker node.

 - Terminal environment
   - Your terminal has the following commands:
     - [oc](https://access.redhat.com/documentation/en-us/openshift_container_platform/4.9/html/cli_tools/openshift-cli-oc) binary.

-- Physical Silicom Timing Synchronization (STS) card.
-In particular an [STS4](https://www.silicom-usa.com/pr/server-adapters/networking-adapters/25-gigabit-ethernet-networking-server-adapters/p425g410g8ts81-timesync-card-sts4/#:~:text=Silicom's%20STS4%20TimeSync%20card%20capable,in%20Master%20and%20Slave%20mode.) or [STS2](https://www.silicom-usa.com/pr/server-adapters/networking-adapters/10-gigabit-ethernet-networking-adapters/p410g8ts81-timesync-server-adapter/) card physically installed in one of your servers.
+- One Silicom Timing Synchronization (STS) physical card.
+In particular, either an [STS4](https://www.silicom-usa.com/pr/server-adapters/networking-adapters/25-gigabit-ethernet-networking-server-adapters/p425g410g8ts81-timesync-card-sts4/#:~:text=Silicom's%20STS4%20TimeSync%20card%20capable,in%20Master%20and%20Slave%20mode.), or an [STS2](https://www.silicom-usa.com/pr/server-adapters/networking-adapters/10-gigabit-ethernet-networking-adapters/p410g8ts81-timesync-server-adapter/) card physically installed in one of your baremetal worker nodes.

 ![Silicom Card](imgs/01_card.png)